 A Final Word

-Discussions around the Big Bang, the size and shape of the universe, the potential for multiverses, dark energy, dark matter and dozens of other enigmatic subjects continue to engage and fascinate experts who spend their lives staring at the stars.
+Discussions around the Big Bang, the size and dark energy, dark matter and dozens of other enigmatic subjects continue to engage and fascinate experts who spend their lives staring at the stars.
 Scientists and academics like firm answers and measurable quantities, but when you’re talking about the largest conceivable scale (the entirety of the universe), such definitive answers are often elusive, or impossible to ever prove.
 While the hunt for truth pushes onwards, humans may need to accept the fact that some mysteries aren’t meant to be solved.